ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-overview.md

 * The vCenter Server instance is already deployed and consists of:
    * A three-host consolidated cluster that runs NSX-T and uses NFS data stores.
 Your vCenter Server instance might be different, and the step-by-step instructions can accommodate different instances.
-   * An edge services cluster that hosts vSRX firewall appliances.
+   * An edge gateway cluster that hosts vSRX firewall appliances.
 * The Veeam service is already deployed and uses the bare metal option.
 However, the VSI instance is similar from a network perspective with two IP addresses; one on the primary subnet and one on the instance management subnet.
 The VM option has a single IP address only on the instance management subnet.

 ### High-level steps